Your contact details

 Following the first initial downtime, the user can work with the productive system as usual.
 During this uptime, the transformation team sets up the new SAP system on the data previously copied.
 Next, data is being transferred following the migration strategy, processes are defined, and the new system is then validated and tested.
 After the preparation work of the target system has concluded, all recorded data changes from the productive system are imported into the new system.

-3. Final Downtime
+3. Final downtime

 After most of the changes have been reapplied, the next phase includes the second and final downtime.
 In this step, which corresponds to the typical go-live downtime, only those activities are carried out that could not be prepared based on the copied database.
 The production system is shut down, the last changes that had been logged are transferred, and remaining implementation work is performed.
 Now is the time for final checks and preparation for go-live.
 Finally, the new system is activated for business.